-The Best IT Businesses Change While Staying the Same
+The Best Enterprise Tech Businesses Change While Staying the Same

 Robert moved to the United States from Scotland in 1998, and settled in the San Francisco Bay Area in 2000.
 After stints at HP and Oracle, he was hired as the director of global data center services at Apple, where he would remain for the rest of his career.